If you have a few slices of halloumi leftover, you may be wondering if you can keep them and bring them back to life later.

 To store leftover halloumi, put it in an airtight container in the fridge.
 The halloumi will last for up to 2 days.
 Line the container with a paper towel and separate any layers with parchment paper to keep the halloumi as crisp as possible.
 The paper towel will soak up excess moisture.

-To store raw opened halloumi, keep it in salt water in an airtight container for two weeks.
+To store raw, opened halloumi, keep it in salt water in an airtight container for two weeks.
 Alternatively, tightly wrap the halloumi in wax/parchment paper and keep it in a sealed plastic bag (or just use cheese paper).
 Replace the wrapping each time you unwrap the halloumi.

 Can you freeze leftover halloumi?

-To freeze leftover halloumi, lay it out on a sheet pan and freeze the individual pieces for an hour.
-Then transfer the halloumi to a freezer bag and squeeze as much of the air out as possible.
-Freeze the cheese for up to 3 months.
-The texture of the halloumi will suffer, but it will still be edible.
+To freeze leftover halloumi, lay it out on a parchment-paper-lined sheet pan and freeze the individual pieces for an hour.
+Then transfer the halloumi to a freezer bag and freeze for up to 3 months.

 If you have the option, it’s always better to freeze raw halloumi over cooked halloumi.
+Raw halloumi’s texture holds up much better to freezing and you can keep it for up to 6 months.

-The BEST Way To Reheat Halloumi
+How To Reheat Halloumi [Tested Methods]

 Equipment